rock72427/JavaScript-Notes/tmp.md

-## 1. What is hoisting?
+# Q1.
+What is hoisting?
 TDZ? example?

-- Hoisting is a default behaviour or mechanism in javascript which allows some of the variable and function are available to use before there declaration.
-- It is a time gap between where let and const variable are hoisted to its initialization.

----

 Hoisting and the Temporal Dead Zone (TDZ) are important concepts in JavaScript related to variable and function declarations.